scottish-government-design-system/designsystem.gov.scot/get-started/prototyping.md

 {% comment %}
 ## Adobe XD

-The Adobe XD kit is a vector ready version of the design system which can be used when creating flat visuals.
+The Adobe XD kit is a vector ready version of the Design System which can be used when creating flat visuals.
 The kit contains all the individual styles and components found on the Design System site.

 Download the Adobe XD kit here